mischimel/eLibraryReinach/README.md

 - Author: Represents an author of a book.
 - Book: Represents a book in the eLibrary.
-- Borrowed: Represents a record of a book being borrowed by a user.
+- Borrowed: Represents a record of a book being borrowed by a member.
 - Genre: Represents a genre or category of books.
 - Member: Represents a member of the application. <br>